buggyj/savetiddlers/README.md

 The Download directory must not be beneath a directory called tiddlywikilocations.

-These are tested for within the extension and control is passed to the file chooser.
+These are tested for within the extension and if found, control is passed to the file chooser.